Term of the Moment

 What's Inside

-Split open a smartphone and you find the battery takes up most of the room.
-The system-on-chip (SoC) is the brains of the device, and it uses very little space.
+Split open a smartphone and you find the battery takes up most of the internal room.
+The system-on-chip (SoC) is the brains of the device, and takes very little space.
 See SoC.